wyvern8/akamai-nginx/README.md

 OpenResty (https://openresty.org) is nginx with things such as the required Lua modules built in.
 The docker-compose.yml maps the local nginx.conf and lua directory into the docker container.

-By default the directive 'lua_code_cache off;' is set in th nginx conf to allow generated lua to take effect without restarting nginx.
+By default the directive 'lua_code_cache off;' is set in the nginx conf to allow generated lua to take effect without restarting nginx.
 This directive should be disabled in a deployment as it has performance implications.

 You can test that nginx is functioning using http://localhost/info which will output env info.